EthanHaque/garden_app/WRITEUP.md

 - **Data Modeling:** Data is stored in MongoDB and managed with Mongoose, which defines schemas for `User`, `Job`, and job results.
-- **Polymorphic Associations:** The `Job` schema contains a `resultType` field (which can be `HtmlResult` or `PdfResult`) dynamically controls which collection the `result` field references.
+- **Polymorphic Associations:** The `Job` schema contains a `resultType` field (which can be `HtmlResult` or `PdfResult`) which dynamically controls which collection the `result` field references.
 This allows for a clean and flexible way to associate a single job with different kinds of result documents.
 This can be expanded to other types of content.
 - **PDF Data Storage:** PDF images are stored on disk and served to the client and are visible in the UI.